 The SBA added a rule as of April 26, 2020 that caps each lender at 10% maximum access to PPP funds.
 The technical implementation details aren’t clear (and could be complex).

-However, as a result of the SBA’s system updates and details of how the $310 billion “second round” will be allocated, you now have almost no risk of receiving more than one loan for the same tax ID number.
+However, as a result of the SBA’s system updates and details of how the additional rounds of PPP funding are allocated, you now have almost no risk of receiving more than one loan for the same tax ID number.

-Given the feeding frenzy that is occurring as the E-Tran system opens again on April 27, 2020, we think it might be a good idea for you to take the extra time to submit an application with at least one of the smaller SBA 7(a) approved lenders Womply is working with.
+Given the feeding frenzy that usually occurs every time the as the E-Tran system opens again for PPP applications, we think it might be a good idea for you to take the extra time to start your PPP application with at least one of the smaller SBA 7(a) approved lenders Womply is working with.

 It’s more work for you (and for us) but it could make the difference between getting approval during this round of funding or not.